Klaha/generator-angular-bootstrap-sass/README.md

 It will ask you for some input, like the name of your proyect and other stuff.
 Then it will run npm install and bower install.

-When Yeoman has finally done his work, all you have to do is to execute "grunt" in order to have livereload features (remember for livereload to work, you need the Livereload plugin installed in yout browser).
+When Yeoman has finally done his work, all you have to do is to execute "grunt" in order to have livereload features **(Remember for Livereload to work, you need the Livereload plugin installed in your browser)**.

 Have fun! :blue_heart: